telent/nixwrt/README.md

 ## On an Arduino Yun

-[ This is slightly broken right now but will return ]

 Arduino Yun was the initial target for no better reason than that I had one to hand, and the USB device interface on the Atmega side makes it easy to test with.
 The Yun is logically a traditional Arduino